Tax-Efficient Retirement Planning in Des Moines, Iowa

 Tax-Efficient Withdrawals

-- When to use taxable, tax-deferred, and Roth accounts
+- When to draw from taxable, tax-deferred, and Roth accounts — and in what sequence

-- Balancing short-term cash needs with long-term efficiency
+- Balancing short-term income needs with long-term portfolio efficiency

 Frequently Asked Questions